 Floors including sub-floors

 Repair category 1

-Notes No significant visible defects.
+Notes There are some sections of loose and uneven boarding including the stair treads.

 Internal joinery and kitchen fittings

-Repair category 2
+Repair category 1

-Notes The joinery is consistent with the age and type.
-The kitchen units are affected by wear and tear.
-The balustrade has been removed from the staircase.
+Notes The joinery is consistent with the age and type and the kitchen fittings are affected by wear and tear.